hnrkcode/InstaSave/README.md

 > Download images and videos from Instagram.

 This Instagram scraper can download any public post on Instagram.
-If you want to download an individual post just enter it's url.
+If you want to download a specific post just enter it's url.

-You can also scrape a public users feed or public posts with a certain hashtag.
-The scraper ignores posts it has already saved.
-So if you want to download a users whole feed, you can download the latest 15 posts at one time and continue at the 16th the next time.
+If you on the other hand want to scrape a public users feed or public posts with a certain hashtag, enter a username/hashtag or the the full url to the profile/hashtag and specify how many posts to download.
+The scraper then starts from the most recent post and ignores anything it has already saved.

+So if you want to download posts from a users feed, you can for instance download the latest 15 posts and then stop.
+If you continue to scrape posts from the same users feed in the future, it will start by saving everything that has been uploaded since the last time and then save any posts after the originally 15 posts.

-All downloaded files are saved in folders named after the uploaders.
+Downloaded files are organized in folders named `/downloads/username/upload_date/shortcode/`, which contains images, videos and metadata from the individual post.
+By default they are stored in the current working directory, but can be changed.

 ## Usage

-**Download posts**
+Use any combination of the flags to get the desired output.

+### Download specific posts:

 Download image/video files from a public instagram posts url.
 The output is in the current directory.